irene-martin-rod/CryptoTrendPredictor/README.md

 # CryptoTrendPredictor
-Predicting temporal tendencies of crytocurrencies using ML
+Predicting temporal tendencies of cryptocurrencies using ML